CryptechTest/config/README.txt

 anti-pattern, that's not actually true.
 In fact, Lua itself was originally intended to double as a configuration language, like JSON, so it is very befitting of its purpose.

+   "Lua started off as a configuration language.
+This has some nice quirks in that it's great for creating and configuring things - which is what you want to do in a game." from Lua Users Wiki: Lua versus Python (http://lua-users.org/wiki/LuaVersusPython)

    "An important use of Lua is as a configuration language...." from Programming in Lua: Extending your Application (https://www.lua.org/pil/25.html)